-As prescribed in Section 354.18(d)(3) and Section 354.18(e) of the SGMA regulations, climate change conditions were incorporated into the projected water budgets for the Cuyama Valley Groundwater Basin Groundwater Sustainability Plan.
+As prescribed in Section 354.18(d)(3) and Section 354.18(e) of the GSP Regulations, climate change conditions were incorporated into the projected water budgets for the Eastern San Joaquin Groundwater Sustainability Plan.

-Section 354.18(d)(3) of the SGMA regulations state:
+Section 354.18(d)(3) states:

-- "(d) The Agency shall utilize the following information provided, as available, by the Department pursuant to Section 353.2, or other data of comparable quality, to develop the water budget: - (1) Historical water budget information for mean annual temperature, mean annual precipitation, water year type, and land use. - (2) Current water budget information for temperature, water year type, evapotranspiration, and land use. - (3) Projected water budget information for population, population growth, climate change, and sea level rise."
+"(d) The Agency shall utilize the following information provided, as available, by the Department pursuant to Section 353.2, or other data of comparable quality, to develop the water budget:

+(1) Historical water budget information for mean annual temperature, mean annual precipitation, water year type, and land use.
+(2) Current water budget information for temperature, water year type, evapotranspiration, and land use.
+(3) Projected water budget information for population, population growth, climate change, and sea level rise."

-Section 354.18(e) of the SGMA regulations state:
+Section 354.18(e) states: